-In addition to the investment strategy of the Fund described in its summary section and in the Prospectus on pages 10-13, as the Fund makes investments exclusively in the Underlying Funds, it expects it portfolio to be subject to the additional strategies described below.
-These investment strategies are not fundamental policies and may be changed by the Board of Trustees (the "Board") without shareholder approval upon at least 60 days' notice.
+In addition to the investment strategies of the Funds described in each of their respective summary sections and in the Prospectus on pages 50-53, the Funds may use the additional strategies described below.
+These investment strategies are not fundamental policies and may be changed by the Funds' Board of Trustees (the "Board") without shareholder approval upon at least 60 days notice.
 Shareholders will be notified of any material changes.
-Some of the strategies discussed below are mentioned in the Prospectus, but they are explained in more detail here.
+Some of the strategies discussed below are mentioned in the prospectus, but they are explained in more detail here.